List of Cricket World Cup finals: History

 The 1992 tournament was co-hosted by Australia and New Zealand, with the first ever day/night final being held at the Melbourne Cricket Ground in Australia between England and Pakistan.
 In their first final appearance, Pakistan won the toss and elected to bat first.
 Despite two early wickets from Derek Pringle, Pakistani batsmen Imran Khan and Javed Miandad shared a third-wicket partnership of 139.
 Both Inzamam-ul-Haq and Wasim Akram added over thirty runs each at more than a run-a-ball, leading Pakistan to a total of 249/6 in 50 overs.
 A crowd of over 87,000 saw man-of-the-match Wasim Akram take three of England's wickets, including that of all-rounder Ian Botham for a duck, after Graeme Hick was "baffled by the googly".
 England were bowled out for 227, and Pakistan won by 22 runs.

 India, Pakistan and Sri Lanka hosted the tournament in 1996.
 It was Sri Lanka's first appearance in the final, and they faced 1987 champions Australia in another day/night contest.
 After winning the toss, Arjuna Ranatunga sent Australia in to bat at the Gaddafi Stadium in Lahore.
 Captain Mark Taylor and Ricky Ponting added 101 in their second-wicket partnership as Australia completed their 50 overs with 241/7.
 Man of the match Aravinda de Silva's century, assisted by partnerships with Asanka Gurusinha and Ranatunga, led Sri Lanka to the target with 22 balls and 7 wickets to spare, and their first win in the final.
 This was the first time a host won the title, though the final was played in Pakistan.
 It was also the first time that the team batting second emerged victorious.

 Australia's Adam Gilchrist made sizeable contributions with the bat in three consecutive finals.

+Australia's Glenn McGrath consistently led the bowling attack in four World Cup finals, making crucial breakthroughs in Australia's most successful World Cup era.

 Australia's "12-year era of World Cup dominance" began with the 1999 tournament, hosted for the fourth time by England.
 In a "one-sided" final at Lord's, Shane Warne's four wickets helped to restrict Pakistan to 132 runs, all out with 11 overs yet to bat.
 A rapid fifty from Adam Gilchrist, and support from Mark Waugh, Ponting and Darren Lehmann, saw Australia reach the total in just over 20 overs, winning by eight wickets.